 Why DIY Wills Are Never a Good Idea

-Lately there have been many ads on Facebook and other social media sites touting programs for you to make your own will.
+Lately, there have been many ads on Facebook and other social media sites touting programs for you to make your own will.
 But I want to emphatically state that doing your own will is not a good idea, and I don’t say that simply because I am an attorney who drafts wills.

 In too many instances I have been given wills to probate that were created by people on their own that turned out to have serious problems.
 Since those mistakes are rarely caught until the will is needed and the person is already deceased, the errors cannot be corrected.
-Instead, in some cases the court has declared the will invalid.
+Instead, in some cases, the court has declared the will invalid.

-As a longtime probate lawyer in South Florida, I’ve seen problems with who the deceased named as their personal representative, since Florida law is very specific about who can and cannot serve in this position.
-Often people doing their own wills don’t take into consideration assets not passed to heirs by a will, like a bank account already in one child’s name or a life insurance policy that names another.
+As a longtime probate lawyer in South Florida, I’ve seen problems with who the deceased named as their personal representative since Florida law is very specific about who can and cannot serve in this position.
+Often people doing their own will don’t take into consideration assets not passed to heirs by a will, like a bank account already in one child’s name or a life insurance policy that names another.